 - How to Fulfill Translation and Interpretation Requirements: Tools for Guiding Decisions (Immigrant Connections)

-If you are don't know what your translation options are, contact ELL educators or administrators from your school or district to find out more about your options.
-(Note that some ELL/bilingual educators may be able to assist with translation but will likely have numerous other responsibilities, including communicating with students, planning their own instruction, and collaborating with other teachers as well.)
+If you are don't know what your language access options are, contact ELL educators or administrators from your school or district to find out more about your options, which may include the following:

-If your school or district has bilingual staff available to help with interpretation, ask your colleagues:
+If your school or district has interpreters, ask your colleagues:

 - if and when they are able to assist with family communication